ravenawk/new_pb/docs/blog/posts/ansible_builder_intro.md

 ---
 # Ansible-Builder: A tool for creating Execution Environments

 An execution environment in Ansible refers to a container image that includes all the necessary dependencies, modules, and plugins to execute Ansible automation.
-It ensures consistent and reproducible execution of playbooks and roles by providing an environment with set configurations.
-By creating custom execution environments using ansible-builder, you can create reproducible environments tailored for the work you need to do.
-Ansible-builder makes maintaining and managing complex infrastructures easier while ensuring consistent and predictable outcomes.
-Let's use ansible-builder to create an executable environment and test that environment is working as expected.
+This ensures consistent and reproducible execution of playbooks and roles by providing an environment with set configurations.

+By creating custom execution environments using ansible-builder, you can create reproducible environments tailored to the work you need to do.
+Ansible-builder simplifies dependency management by ensuring consistent, predictable outcomes.

+Let's use ansible-builder to create an execution environment and verify that it is working as expected.

 <!-- more -->